tetrane/rvnblock/trace-format.md

 an explicit index on `transition_id`, which benefits the size of the database and the speed of access.

 It is OK to do so, because two execution events at the same transition is always a bug.

+## Instruction indices

+The list of the offsets (indices) of the instructions in the block.
+- The offset of the first instruction, which is always 0, is not saved.
+- The the size of the last instruction can be computed from the last offset and the size of the entire block, and so is not saved (furthermore, it would be difficult to obtain).

+NOTE: due to the fact that blocks are not always executed fully, the last instruction known to this table may not be the last instruction in the block.
+For the purpose of rvnblock this is not a problem, because the instructions past this one are never executed in the trace.
+Furthermore, the last instruction known to this table may contain bytes from the unexecuted instructions.
+This means that downstream clients are expected to use a disassembler to find the actual instruction in this case (like it is the case currently in the `reven_backend` where we always read 15 bytes for the data of an instruction).

+### Fields

+- "block_id INTEGER NOT NULL," -- The rowid of the block that contains the instruction
+- "instruction_index INTEGER NOT NULL," -- The offset of the instruction relative to the first instruction of the block